Improves memory and attention

 The other box has the names of vegetables, folded in half, word inside.

-If you have time it's best to have the group draw and write the words.
+If you have time have the group make the cards.

-If there are twelve in the class, have six images and six names per game.
+(If there are twelve students in the class, have six images and six names per game.)

-When you say "Now!" everyone puts up the images and words.
-The students must connect and pair up.
+When you say "Now!" everyone holds up the images and words, and pairs up.

-Gather the images and words back in the boxes and start over.
-This time the group walks as if the ground were sticky.
-The third time around as if the ground were hot...
+Start over.
+Maybe with new vegetables or fruits.
+This time around the group walks as if the ground were sticky.
+The third time around as if the ground were hot.....

 PHONICS, VOCABULARY and IRREGULAR VERBS

-(Please refer to the Sample Lesson Plan for the exercises)
+(Please refer to the Sample Lesson for these exercises)